kotfu/marked-bonus-pack/README.md

 From [dixius99](https://github.com/dixius99):

-You may prefer a :command instead of using the leader key to launch Marked.
+You may prefer `:Marked` instead of using the leader key to launch Marked.
 To do that, add the following to your .vimrc:

 	command Marked :silent !open -a Marked\ 2.app '%:p'